polterguy/lizzie/docs/introduction.md

 bind towards the same type, to significantly reduce resource usage during compilation of your Lizzie code.

+The `Binder` also functions as a stack.
+At the global level, everything you declare becomes available for every function, and all of your Lizzie code.
+However, everything you declare as symbols/variables inside a function, will only exist for that function.
+This is similar to how JavaScript works.
+If you declare a symbol/variable inside a stack, that already exists at the global level, this variable will locally override the variable for the duration of your function.

 ## Pre-defined Lizzie functions

 Lizzie contains many pre-defined functions for different use cases, which you